 Blanch and freeze zucchini

-Blanching may seem like a small extra step at first, but it has a surprisingly big impact on quality later on.
+Blanching may seem like a small intermediate step at first, but it has a surprisingly strong effect on the final quality.
 Several things happen at once:

 • Enzymes are slowed down